-In addition, Thread has been designed with privacy in mind: its routing protocol requires no centralized infrastructure so there's no need for centralized administration either; instead, each device acts as both router and gateway so any nearby device can act as both client-side (to send requests) or server-side (to fulfill requests).
+In addition, Thread has been designed with privacy in mind: its routing protocol requires no centralized infrastructure, so there's no need for centralized administration either; instead, each device acts as both a router and gateway so any nearby device can act as both a client-side (to send requests) or server-side (to fulfill requests).

 What will this mean for you?

-Well, it means that if your Wi-Fi router supports Thread then any compatible device can connect with it without having to go through a complicated setup process or worry about compatibility issues like you might do when connecting a Smart Switch with another brand of smartphone.
-Because Thread is an open standard you'll always have access to new features as they become available from any manufacturer who chooses to use them in their products.
+Well, it means that if your Wi-Fi router supports Thread, then any compatible device, including Smart Switches, can connect with it without having to go through a complicated setup process or worry about compatibility issues like you might do when connecting a Smart Switch with another brand of smartphone.
+Because Thread is an open standard, you'll always have access to new features as they become available from any manufacturer who chooses to use them in their products.

-The Matter Standard and Thread Protocol offer a lot of advantages for not just IoT device manufacturers but smart home consumers.
-The open-source protocol, if adopted widely, will allow devices to communicate with each other and the cloud easily, without being locked down by any one company or manufacturer.
+The Matter Standard and Thread Protocol offer a lot of advantages for not just IoT device manufacturers but also smart home consumers.
+The open-source protocol, if adopted widely, will allow devices, including Smart Switches, to communicate with each other and the cloud easily, without being locked down by any one company or manufacturer.
 We at iotics look forward to making our smart touch switches smarter with Matter.

 #matter #thread #iot #smarthome #homeautomation #smartswitch